Abdul Bari Jahani: National anthem and Constitution

 Jahani is considered the most prominent Pashtun poet of the contemporary era.
 Because of his prominence in Pashto literature and poetry, he was officially requested by the President of Afghanistan, Hamid Karzai to write the Afghan national anthem in 2006.
 Prior to that, Jahani also advised the Afghan commission tasked with writing the new constitution in 2004.
-Jahani's lyrics were adopted as the national anthem (Pashto: ملي سرود - Milli Surood; Dari: سرود ملی - "Surud-e Milli") and officially announced at a meeting of the Loya Jirga in May 2006.
-The English translation and the Pashto transliteration of the Afghan National Anthem are as follows:
+Jahani's lyrics were adopted as the national anthem and officially announced at a meeting of the Loya Jirga in May 2006.

 Other translations

-His poem Wyaar (Pride) has been translated into English by Dawood Azami and the Poetry Translation Centre.
+His poem Wyār ('Pride') has been translated into English by Dawood Azami and the Poetry Translation Centre.

 Popular support and politics

 Jahani is considered a very influential person in Afghanistan and politicians often rely on his influence over all Afghans particularly Pashtuns in the South and East of the country.
 Presidential hopefuls during both 2005 and 2009 elections have tried to get Jahani to back their bids for presidency to attract more voters from the south and the east of Afghanistan.
 Jahani is believed to be in favor of politicians who work for all Afghans regardless of their ethnicity and political affiliations.
 Jahani believes in a united Afghanistan and often backed leaders who represent all Afghans from all ethnic groups.
 Jahani backed Dr. Ashraf Ghani Ahmadzai in the 2009 Afghan presidential elections; Ashraf Ghani became the president of Afghanistan in the April 2014 presidential elections.

 Jahani was supported by a large number of Afghans, particularly youths to run for president himself in the 2014 elections, but he chose not to and his favorite candidate for the presidency is yet to be determined.
 Whomever Jahani sides with will have a better chance of victory in the southern region of Afghanistan.
 If one person could unite Pashtuns of the south in the contemporary era, it will be Jahani because there is a lot respect in Afghanistan particularly in the south for his sense of patriotism, his pride in Afghan history and his intellectual abilities.
 Jahani is a strong critic and opponent of corruption in Afghanistan and his intellectual crusade against the rampant corruption of the Afghan government has impacted his relationships with President Karzai who has a long-standing friendship with Jahani.
 Their friendship witnessed further rift when Jahani backed the bid of Ashraf Ghani Ahmadzai for president in the 2009 elections of Afghanistan in which Hamid Karzai won a second term in office.